Hibiscus is part of the mallow or Malvaceae family and is a popular garden plant.

 There are many varieties of root hormones in the market, but any simple rooting gel works well.

 This will help encourage new roots to grow and increase the chance of viability.

 You will need to plant your hibiscus cuttings in a soil mix that has enough drainage to help the stems begin to root.

-A mixture of 3 parts fine sand and one part regular houseplant soil works perfectly and will provide adequate draining for your plants.
+A mixture of 3 parts of fine sand and one part of regular houseplant soil works perfectly and will provide adequate draining for your plants.

 The soil mixture will need to be thoroughly soaked every few days as a way of stimulating your stems to grow new roots.

 Don’t let the soil become completely dry, but ensure that it is only slightly damp before watering again.

 Over or under-watering your soil could stop the propagation process entirely, and cause the newly cut stem to die.